MadeInShineA/byte-to-tetris-pieces/README.md

-# tetri-path
+# Byte To Teris Pieces
-Tetri Path is a Scala game made with the FunGraphic library provided by the HES-SO
+This is a Scala programm meant to convert Byte to Tetris pieces using the FunGraphics library from HES-SO